hoangsonww/The-MovieVerse-Database/.github/README.md

 ### Disclaimer

 > [!IMPORTANT]
-> **This open-source repository is not the official repository for The MovieVerse.
+> **This open-source repository is not the production repository for The MovieVerse.
 The deployed repository is private for security reasons.
-This repository is only for educational purposes and to showcase the codebase of The MovieVerse, which may differ significantly from the official, private codebase.
-However, this codebase is still functional and actively maintained.**
+This repository is only for educational purposes and to showcase _parts_ of codebase of The MovieVerse, which may differ significantly from the official, private codebase.
+However, this codebase is still functional (if you would like to run the app locally) and actively maintained.**

 ## User Interface